yundung/yundung.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: Between the Alps and the Himalayas🏔️
+subtitle: Between the Alps and the Himalayas ⛰️🌏⛰️

 profile:
   align: right